macd/beefalo.c/README.md

-# Beefalo, a Bison derivative that generates Julia parsers
+# Beefalo, an old Bison modified to produce Julia hosted parsers

 This is a modified version of an old bison (bison-1.35 circa 2002) that has been modified to generate parsers with Julia as the